pokesage/HPAC-Zoetrope-Exhibition/README.md

 - 3D Model for Battery / Arduino Housing / Stepper
 - Cursory Parts List
 - Code for Frame Rate changing buttons
+- Compile dimensions for Arduino Nano and other various electronics